sakopqiu/fe_misc/SEO.md

 SSR
 As its name suggests, SSR renders the page on the server side and the initial content of the web page actually contains the whole HTML content.
 The user will see the first screen in a flash(no white screen) and Google bot will index the web page happily.
-Below is the initial content returned by the server for the home page of CC.

 Q: SSR is so good, why not use it everywhere?